Erindale/ETK-docs/ref_manual/nodes/fields/field_length.rst

    :align: center
    :width: 800

-   A long-winded example that find the length of a grid, retrieved from a **Field Length** group, and displays it below the geometry as a string.
+   A long-winded example that finds the length of a grid, retrieved from a **Field Length** group, and displays it below the geometry as a string.